krr-uno/tExplain/readme.md

 ```
 python xclingo.py LogicPrograms/yesNoA
 ```
-Where `LogicPrograms` is the directory where generated logic programs are located and `yesNoA` is the common prefix for all the logic programs you want to process.
+Where `LogicPrograms/yesNoA` is the directory where generated logic programs are located.

 For better readability, use redirection:
 ```